-- At Southgate School, staff will realise that the issue of intimate care is a sensitive one; they will treat all young people with respect, consideration and dignity at all times. - Intimate care can be defined as care tasks of an intimate nature, associated with bodily functions, body products and personal hygiene which demand direct or indirect contact with, or exposure of, the genitals.
+- At Southgate School, staff are aware that the issue of intimate care is a sensitive one; they will treat all young people with respect, consideration and dignity at all times. - These guidelines have been developed to safeguard pupils and provide guidance to staff.
+They should be read in conjunction with other relevant legislation such as Equality Act (2010) and statutory guidance such as SEN Code of Practice (2015). - Intimate care can be defined as care tasks of an intimate nature, associated with bodily functions, body products and personal hygiene which demand direct or indirect contact with, or exposure of, the genitals.
 Examples include care associated with continence and menstrual management as well as more ordinary tasks such as help with washing or bathing.
-It also includes high levels of supervision of young people involved in intimate self-care. - Southgate School is committed to ensuring that all staff responsible for the intimate care of young people will undertake their duties in a professional manner at all times. - All pupils will access developmentally appropriate curriculum around PSHCSRE, including personal safety, relationship education and personal care routines. - All staff have a duty of care to all young people, and therefore may be asked to help with intimate care.
+It also includes high levels of supervision of young people involved in intimate self-care. - Southgate School is committed to ensuring that all staff responsible for the intimate care of young people will undertake their duties in a professional manner at all times. - All pupils will access developmentally appropriate curriculum around Identity and Wellbeing/ Myself and Others, including personal safety, relationship education and personal care routines. - All staff have a duty of care to all young people, and therefore may be asked to help with intimate care.